 I applied to County Hall for a job and found my experience of computing systems at Colman’s was much more advanced than anything local government had at the time.
 One of my main responsibilities was being the main contact for people operating computers and experiencing problems.
 With my training at Colman’s I found I could relate to people and reassure them.

-Michael Rymer interviewed in Norwich for WISEArchive on 9th November 2015
+Michael Rymer talking to WISEArchive on 9th November 2015 in Norwich.

 © 2020 WISEArchive.
 All Rights Reserved.